wonderunit/shot-core/lib/zcam/mock-server/README.md

 `npm run zcam-mock-server`

-Listens to :8080 for HTTP and :8081 for WebSockets.
+By default, listens to :8080 for HTTP and :8081 for WebSockets.
+Can configure with `PORT` env var.

 Testing HTTP: